The Truth About Burial Insurance With Alzheimer’s or Dementia

 Burial insurance pays for funeral and cremation costs, including services, caskets, urns, and plots.
 It also covers the expenses of inurnments if you die while your spouse is still alive.

 Many companies will pay for inurnments on top of basic burial costs, but it’s essential to know that some policies do not cover this type.
-You should also know that some policies will not cover all aspects of a funeral service; they only cover primary burials and cremations.

 How does burial insurance for Alzheimer’s and Dementia work?